To specify the dates on which Muslim months begin for a given Muslim calendar source:

-As shown above, there are 4 columns.
-The first column lists the names of the Muslim months, the second column displays the dates of the beginning of the months according to the Saudi Umm al-Qora calendar.
-The third column displays the beginning of months dates for the selected calendar, and any change in that column is reflected in the fourth column which displays the dates of selected Muslim holidays based on the dates of the selected calendar (this is usually a good way to check your data).
+•Any change in the third column is reflected in the fourth column which displays the dates of selected Muslim holidays based on the dates of the selected calendar (this is usually a good way to check your data).

-The checkbox Dates for this Muslim Year are Validated is used to indicate to Q++Studio whether you have checked the dates for the selected calendar and year, and is used to issue warnings if you run a diary that uses a Muslim calendar on a year for which you have not validated the dates for the beginning of each month.
+The check-box Dates for this Muslim year are validated is used, to specify whether you have checked the dates for the selected calendar and year, and is used to issue warnings if you run a diary that uses a Muslim calendar on a year for which you have not validated the dates for the beginning of each month.